krusic22/Potato-Scripts/README.md

-Here you can find scripts I use in my videos.
+Here you can find scripts I use in my videos and servers.
-Feel free to edit and use this scripts.
+Feel free to edit and use the scripts.